Face to Face (1976 film)

-Face to Face (Ansikte mot ansikte) is a 1976 Swedish psychological drama film written and directed by Ingmar Bergman.
+Face to Face (Ansikte mot ansikte) is a 1976 Swedish drama film written and directed by Ingmar Bergman.
 It tells the story of a psychiatrist who is suffering from a mental illness.
 It stars Liv Ullmann and Erland Josephson.

 It is also the film debut of Lena Olin.

 Releases

 The film was conceived and produced as a four-part mini-series on Swedish television with a running time of 177 minutes.
-The episodes were entitled:
+The episodes were titled: